 Once again I had this discussion at work.
 What is the difference between DataContractSerializerand XmlSerializer?
 Why use one of them over the other?
 The two serializers are very different and tackle XML serialization in different ways.

 XML serialization has not seen much love from Microsoft over the last many years.
 Most likely due to most modern applications using JSON instead (Json.Net for example).
 However XML is still used quite a lot - especially when integrating with older systems.
 Without using third party libraries you are stuck using

 Here I will list some of the differences between the two:

-- Serializes all public members - except if told not to - using [XmlIgnore]
+- Serializes all public members - except if told not to - using [XmlIgnore].
+It is "opt out".

 - Does not Serialize DateTimeOffset without minor hacks (this has caught me off guard multiple times).